 - Thoughts about death or suicide

 If left untreated, depression can become more severe for some people or lead to other mental health conditions such as anxiety.
-Some symptoms, like thoughts about death or suicide, can also become life-threatening without treatment.
-Studies reveal that about 40 to 60 people out of 100 who took an antidepressant for moderate to severe depression noticed their symptoms improved within six to eight weeks.
-Without an antidepressant, symptom improvement dropped, appearing in 20 to 40 out of 100 people.
+Some symptoms, such as thoughts about death or suicide, can also become life-threatening without treatment.
+A study cited by the National Library of Medicine in 2024 revealed that about 50 out of 100 individuals who took an antidepressant for moderate to severe depression noticed their symptoms improved within 6 to 8 weeks.
+With a placebo, symptom improvement dropped considerably, only appearing in 20 to 40 out of 100 people.

-On average, it takes about two to four weeks for the full effects of an SSRI to kick in.
-Emotional bluntness is often reported as a temporary side effect.
+While adjusting to a new antidepressant, you may experience emotional bluntness as a temporary side effect.
 If you just started your medication and are feeling flat, your doctor may request to see you for a checkup in a few weeks.
-However, if feeling flat persists for more than four to six weeks, it may be time to explore potential remedies.
+However, if feeling flat persists for more than 4 to 6 weeks, it may be time to explore potential remedies.

-- Take a nap: A brief nap may be enough to increase your energy and leave you feeling refreshed.
-Try snoozing for about 20 minutes during the day — napping for too long may increase grogginess.
+- Take a nap.
+A brief nap may be enough to increase your energy and leave you feeling refreshed.
+Try snoozing for only about 20 minutes during the day — napping too long may increase grogginess.

-- Exercise: Even if moving is the last thing you feel like doing, working out can actually reduce fatigue.
+- Exercise.
+Even if moving is the last thing you feel like doing, working out can actually reduce fatigue.
 Try engaging in low-intensity exercise, such as a leisurely walk around the neighborhood.
-You may find that it perks you up just enough to make it through the day.
+You may find it perks you up just enough to make it through the day.

-There are many SSRIs to choose from, all of which will impact people differently.
-It may take time to find the perfect match for your condition.
+Many SSRIs are available, all of which impact people differently.
+It may take time to find the perfect match for your condition; trying a few different types is normal for many new patients we see at Restore Mental Health.

 Seek Mental Health Treatment

-So, does Lexapro make you tired?
-If it does, it may be a relief to hear that the effect will likely fade with time.
-If you’re worried about antidepressant side effects or feel as if the medication isn’t working, professional help is available.
-Contact us at Restore today to speak with a trained counselor and learn more about the services we offer.
+So, will antidepressants leave you feeling a little listless at first?
+It’s very possible.
+If they do, try not to panic: Chances are those effects will fade with time and you’ll be enjoying the benefits of the right medication for your needs sooner than you think.
+If you’re worried about antidepressant side effects or feel the medication isn’t working, professional help is available.
+Contact Restore today to speak with a trained counselor and learn more about the services we offer.